fpscan/docs/docs/index.md

 ![www.retroarch.com](image/branding/retroarch_banner.png)

 RetroArch is the official reference frontend for libretro "cores": applications that include emulators, game engines, and media players.
-Settings are also unified across cores with advanced features like shaders, netplay, rewinding, and more!
+Settings are also unified across cores with advanced features like shaders, netplay, rewinding, fast-forwarding, save states and more!

 ![www.libretro.com](image/branding/libretro_banner.png)